 - 1. Copy the XPS project directory (lab2 folder) of the previous lab and rename the copy to "lab3".
 This will be the working project directory for this lab. - 2.
-Start XPS by selecting Start->Programs->Xilinx Embedded Development Kit 6.1->Xilinx Platform Studio from the Windows desktop. - 3.
-Select the File menu, select Open Project, and browse to the system.xmp file of lab3.
+Start XPS. - 3.
+From the initial startup screen, select Open a Recent Project and click OK.
+Browse to the system.xmp file of lab3.
 Click Open to open the project.
 This is the project you completed in Lab2.